-Section A component of a Division composed of members with clearly defined and governance activities of a Section.
+Section A component of a Division composed of members with clearly defined governance activities of a Section.

-Section Head A member of the Active Medical Staff appointed by a Division or is granted to a member of the Medical Staff for a specified period of time in order to meet a specific service need.
+Section Head A member of the Active Medical Staff appointed by a Division or granted to a member of the Medical Staff for a specified period of time in order to meet a specific service need.

-Department Head to lead the clinical, academic, quality-improvement by VIHA for further clinical training.
+Department Head to lead the clinical, academic, quality-improvement and further clinical training.

-Temporary Privileges A permit to practice in the Facilities and Programs operated by VIHA that
+Temporary Privileges A permit to practice in the Facilities and Programs operated by VIHA that is

-Trainee A licensed Practitioner who has applied to and been accepted policy.
+Trainee A licensed Practitioner who has applied to and been accepted by VIHA for policy.